tc10815/ParkEzAI/README.md

 The website's backend is not only able to do Computer Vision / Machine Learn easily now, but the whole website runs much faster and has tons of space for Lot cam footage.

-## Notes on Park Spot Occupancy Detection
+## Notes on Parking Spot Occupancy Detection

 When I explained to GPT4 what I wanted to do, it recommended I use the YOLOv3 model to detect cars in parking spacess.
 YOLO is a model for detecting cars and other objects that doesn't require any training (you just tell it to look for cars and it does its thing).
 However, at night and in unusual weather it struggled.
 On 24 hour footage, it only had .58 recall, meaning it only registered cars in spaces 58% of time.